KROIA/StockMarket/README.md

 ---
 ### For Admins / Single Player
 #### Getting started
-When you first join a server/save using this mod, some default markets are getting created by the mod.
+When you first join a server/save using this mod, no tradable items are available in the beginning.
+Tradable items have to be setup by an admin.
 Each player receives its bank account with 0 balance.

 <details open>